 Dementia is a brain disorder that occurs when neurons in the brain stop functioning properly.
-Brain cells die as connections are lost, though neuron function is commonly lost to some degree as we age.
+When connections are lost brain cells die, though neuron function is commonly lost to some degree as we age.
 However, dementia itself doesn’t naturally occur with age.

-As a result of dementia, cognitive function continues to diminish.
-People who have it therefore require continual assistance as the condition progresses.
+As a result of dementia, the cognitive function continues to diminish.
+People who have it, therefore, require continual assistance as the condition progresses.

 Dementia is a common occurrence with the following brain disorders:

-Alzheimer’s disease is the most common memory disorder associated with dementia.
+The most common memory disorder associated with dementia is Alzheimer’s.
 In the United States, there are nearly six million people who suffer from Alzheimer’s disease.

 Most people with Alzheimer’s are 65 years of age or older.
-The disease is considered early-onset for persons who develop the condition prior to age 65.
+Diagnosis earlier is considered early onset.
 It is the sixth leading cause of death among adults in the United States, and it is the fifth leading cause of death among U.S. adults aged 65 or older.